 - Failure to make adequate academic progress or complete within the prescribed maximum period of study

 - Failure to comply with the University's disciplinary code

-- Failure to matriculate, including failure to return from a Leave of Absence or failure to present satisfactory evidence of permission to study in the UK.
+- Failure to matriculate (enrol), including failure to return from a leave of absence or failure to present satisfactory evidence of permission to study in the UK.

-45. Where a student has previously failed to achieve an award due to academic failure, their case for re-admission will be considered by the Academic Panel.
+33. Where a student has previously failed to achieve an award due to academic failure, their case for re-admission will be considered by the Academic Panel (Taught).

-46. If readmitted, the current regulations and Degree Programme Table requirements will be applied.
+34. If readmitted, the current regulations and degree programme table requirements will be applied.

-47. If readmitted to a programme of study, any University of Stirling award previously conferred for study on the programme will be rescinded once a higher award is achieved.
+35. If readmitted to a programme of study, the student will be required to surrender certification for any previous University of Stirling qualification awarded for previous study on the programme once a higher award is achieved.